-More details on the available stencils and their options can be found in the code documentation.
+More details on the available stencils and their options can be found in the User Manual and within the code documentation.

-4.4.
+4.3.
 Collisional-radiative model-bound data

 While one could write a collisional-radiative model (in the ODE sense from Section 2) purely using derived variables and diagonal stencils, these models tend to contain many transitions and terms, so the cognitive load on a user implementing them term-by-term would be high.
 When one factors in the special treatment needed for Boltzmann collisions, it becomes natural to group collisional-radiative data to allow for efficient Term generation.
 The ModelboundCRMData class serves this purpose, unifying Transition objects and inelastic collision mapping, and enabling a simple interface for Term generation.